 Free membership: For all currently enrolled Hadley students living in the United States.

-Reduced membership fee: For currently enrolled non-U.S. resident students, including those from Canada, and Hadley students who have completed a course in the past but are not currently enrolled.
+Reduced membership fee: For currently enrolled non-U.S. resident learners, including those from Canada, and Hadley learners who have completed a course in the past but are not currently active.

 Visit the Bookshare website: www.bookshare.org.
 Under the "Membership" tab, click on "Membership Options" Select the "Individual Memberships" link.
 Select the "Sign up for an individual membership" link.
 You will be prompted for information such as age, name, address and student status.